 Working under the direction of the supervisor one will conduct a literature review that supports the research and methodology.

-*It must be noted that it is mandatory that students complete Introduction to Business Research 1, 2 and 3.
+*It must be noted that it is mandatory that students complete Doctoral Business Research 1, 2 and 3.
 Additional courses may be required if gaps in their knowledge are identified once their research question is finalised.

 A student will then be required to finalise their research question.
 At this point, all prior qualifications and experience in the proposed research area will be considered.
 The DBA Research Committee then decides if the student needs to complete any additional courses to fill gaps in their knowledge to enable them to carry out their research.